mmelwani/DEWPython/README.md

 ## Acknowledgments

 M.M.D. was supported by the NASA Planetary Science Early Career Award Program NNH19ZDA001N-ECA to proposal #19-ECA19-0032.
 A part of this research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
-Financial support for AC was provided by the Jet Propulsion Laboratory, California Institute of Technology Summer Undergraduate Research Fellowship program, and the Caltech Associates.
+Financial support for A.C. was provided by the Jet Propulsion Laboratory, California Institute of Technology Summer Undergraduate Research Fellowship program, and the Caltech Associates.